 Saturn's clouds contain ammonia, methane, and other toxic compounds.
-They are buffeted by winds of up to 1,000 miles (1600 km) per hour, and they contain violent storm systems that produce lightning blasts a million times more powerful than those on Earth.
+They are buffeted by winds of up to 1,000 miles (1600 km) per hour, and they contain violent storm systems that produce lightning blasts a thousand times more powerful than those on Earth.

 Saturn's most prominent feature, though, is its extensive ring system.

 Galileo Galilei discovered the rings in the early 17th century.
-In his small, crude telescope, though, they looked like "bumps" on the side of the planet.
+In his small, crude telescope, though, they looked like "bumps" on the sides of the planet.
 Five decades later, Dutch astronomer Christaan Huygens, who had recently discovered Saturn's largest moon, Titan, detected a bit of space between Saturn and the bumps.
 He deduced that the bumps were really planet-circling rings.

 Saturn's rings probably formed when a small moon or a comet passed close to Saturn and was pulled apart by the planet's gravity.